ldn-softdev/jtc/User Guide.md

 ```

 ### Searching JSON
-Walk-path lexemes enclosed into `<..>` braces instruct to perform a _recursive_ search off the value under a currently selected JSON node.
+Walk-path lexemes enclosed into `<..>` braces instruct to perform a _recursive_ search off the value under a currently selected
-I.e., if a search lexeme appears as the first one in the walk-path, then the search will be done from the root, otherwise from the node
+JSON node.
+I.e., if a search lexeme appears as the first one in the walk-path, then the search will be perfromed off the root,
-in JSON where a prior lexeme has stopped.
+otherwise off the node in JSON where a prior lexeme has stopped.

 By default (if no suffix is given), a search lexeme will perform a search among _JSON string_ values only (i.e., it won't match
 _JSON numerical_ or _JSON boolean_ or _JSON null_ values).
 E.g., following search produces a match: